Mentaiko (spicy cod roe) is Fukuoka’s most famous food souvenir — and one of the more surprising kid-friendly experiences in the city.

 - Refrigeration: mentaiko must stay cold — ask for an ice pack at checkout if you’re flying out

-- Souvenirs: small jars (~¥800) travel better than large packs; vacuum-sealed lasts ~1 week unrefrigerated
+- Souvenirs: small jars (~¥800) travel better than large packs, and vacuum-sealed keeps ~1 week unrefrigerated — our guide to kid-friendly Fukuoka souvenirs covers what else to pack

-- Reservations: Hakata Mentai Jukuseiya books out 1 week ahead on weekends
+- Reservations: Hakata Mentai Jukuseiya books out 1 week ahead on weekends, so a data eSIM is handy for same-day confirmation calls

 - English support: all three sites have English explanations; staff English varies